Onther-Tech/economics/Tokamaklayer2.md

 <br/>
 <br/>

 However, we have a problem.
-What if people sell deposited TON all at once within layer 2?
-It is technically possible because deposited TON is open to all transactions, including selling.

-The issue is also crucial to our scheme.
-When sequencers take transaction fees in TON, they must decide whether to 1) use MEV profits or 2) swap TON for ETH to pay layer 1 fees.
+What if sequencers sell TON from transaction fees and seigniorage rewards to deal with layer 1 fees?
+It is at the discretion of sequencers to decide whether to 1) use MEV profits or 2) swap TON for ETH to pay layer 1 fees.
 Of course, the former option contributes to tackling the fee token dilemma.
+Unfortunately, we cannot force sequencers to choose a specific method.

 TON seigniorage distribution proportional to the amount of TON locked can guide sequencers as we want.
 TON from transaction fees will be locked for seigniorage.
-Of course, MEV revenue will cover layer 1 costs.
+Of course, MEV profits will cover layer 1 costs.
 If sequencers still stick to swapping TON for ETH, sacrificing the potential seigniorage revenue is inevitable.
 <br/>
 <br/>